Snapchat/KeyDB/README.md

 --------------

 KeyDB can be compiled and is tested for use on Linux.
 KeyDB currently relies on SO_REUSEPORT's load balancing behavior which is available only in Linux.
 When we support marshalling connections across threads we plan to support other operating systems such as FreeBSD.

+More on CentOS/Archlinux/Alpine/Debian/Ubuntu dependencies and builds can be found here: https://docs.keydb.dev/docs/build/

 Install dependencies: